 Where M is the magnification and NA the numerical aperture.

-Finally you should keep in mind that an higher magnification will give you a smaller field of view.
+Finally you should keep in mind that a higher magnification will yield smaller field of view.

 This is more or less an indication of the quality (and the price) of your objective.
 It is indicative of the amount of colors that are corrected for spherical and chromatic aberration as well as if the objective provide flat-field correction, here is table that summarize the different optical correction available: